 In this ScubaPro Seawing Nova Review, I test the fins out for myself and report back everything that you need to know.

-If you’re struggling to control your diving and swimming at different depths, it might be time to look for a new pair of fins.
+If you’re struggling to control your buoyancy, getting tired quick and swimming at different depths, it might be time to look for a new pair of fins.
 Naturally, we’ve tried a few over the years, and it can really take some time to get the perfect fit!

 If you’re looking for a pair of fins which are easy to wear and which give you greater resistance at a variety of depths, these may well be the best choice for you.
 Check the price above, I found the best prices at Amazon rather than at the local dive shop.